Valsavarenche

 More Info

-Valsavarenche is a place frequented mainly by hikers, attracted by the numerous paths that wind through the protected area, where it is easy to come across wild animals such as chamois, ibex, marmots, foxes.
+Valsavarenche is a place mainly frequented by hikers, attracted by the many trails within the protected area, where it is easy to come across wild animals such as chamois, ibex, marmots, and foxes.

-In the hamlet of Degioz, in the Municipality of Valsavarenche, there is the visitor center, inside which there is an exhibition on predators and the lynx, its rapid disappearance and the slow re-colonization of the Alpine territory.
+In the hamlet of Degioz, in the municipality of Valsavarenche, is the visitor center, inside which is an exhibit on predators and the lynx, its rapid disappearance and slow recolonization of the alpine territory.

-The “Fiha di Civet”, the chamois festival, is held on the second Saturday of August.
-The meat, marinated for a few days in abundant wine flavored with spices, is then stewed giving rise to a dish with a particularly robust and aromatic flavor, typical of mountain areas.
+On the second Saturday of August, “Fiha di Civet,” the chamois festival, is held.
+The meat, marinated for a few days in plenty of wine flavored with spices, is then stewed resulting in a dish with a particularly robust and aromatic flavor typical of mountain areas.

-On the 15th of August the “Feast of the Alpine Guides” is celebrated, with climbing demonstrations, entertainment initiatives and torchlight processions.
+On August 15, however, the “Mountain Guide Festival” is celebrated, with climbing demonstrations, entertainment initiatives and torchlight procession.